freqtrade/freqtrade/docs/installation.md

 cp config.json.example config.json
 ```
 To edit the config please refer to the [Bot Configuration](https://github.com/gcarq/freqtrade/blob/develop/docs/configuration.md) page
-5. Create your DB file
+5. Create your DB file (Optional, the bot will create it if it is missing)
 ```bash
 # For Production
 touch tradesv3.sqlite